seyed0123/polyps-segmentation/Kvasir-SEG.md

 ])
 ```

-    /tmp/ipykernel_36/3157186758.py:5: UserWarning:
+    /tmp/ipykernel_19/3157186758.py:5: UserWarning: Argument(s) 'value, mask_value' are not valid for transform ShiftScaleRotate

-    Argument(s) 'value, mask_value' are not valid for transform ShiftScaleRotate
+      A.ShiftScaleRotate(